AquaDraco/UnityStationWiki/Creating-Pool-Safe-and-Cloneable-Components.md

 We also discuss how to ensure objects are properly cloneable.

+**What lifecycle methods must you implement?**
+1. All components should put their init logic in the normal Unity methods (`Start`, `Awake`, etc...) regardless of the situation.
+1. If your component is going to be on pooled objects, you should implement init logic using `IOnStageServer` / `IOnStageClient` / `IOffStageServer` so it can be safely reused.
+Non pooled objects can ignore these.

 **To test that your component is "pool safe", i.e. that it initializes itself properly even when being re-used:**
 1. If your component is only used on non-pooled objects, it is inherently pool safe, otherwise...
 1. Do something to the object in the game that would modify your component's state.